commerceguys/addressing/README.md

 The [subdivision](https://github.com/commerceguys/addressing/blob/master/src/Subdivision/Subdivision.php) provides the following information:

-- The subdivision code (used to represent the subdivison on a parcel/envelope, e.g. CA for California)
+- The subdivision code (used to represent the subdivision on a parcel/envelope, e.g. CA for California)
-- The subdivison name (shown to the user in a dropdown)
+- The subdivision name (shown to the user in a dropdown)
 - The local code and name, if the country uses a non-latin script (e.g. Cyrilic in Russia).
 - The postal code prefix (used to ensure that a postal code begins with the expected characters)